The Androgenic Alopecia, also called Patterned Hair Loss , is the most common type of genetic hair loss affecting up to 70% men and 40% women.

 baldness.
 Hair on the front, above the temples, top of scalp and crown can all be DHT receptive, depending on your genetic coding.

-Below are the different patterns of hair loss in our patients based on Norwood classification of Androgenic Alopecia in men and Ludwig classification in women
+Below are the different patterns of hair loss in our patients based on Norwood classification of Androgenic Alopecia in men and Ludwig classification in women.
+They all had hair transplant procedure with satisfying results.

 Male Pattern Alopecia